Edit

 Configure Orleans

-To configure Orleans to use Consul as a membership provider, your silo project will need to reference the Microsoft.Orleans.Clustering.Consul NuGet package.
-Once you've done that, you can configure the membership provider in your silo's Program.cs file as follows:
+To configure Orleans to use Consul as a membership provider, the silo project needs to reference the Microsoft.Orleans.Clustering.Consul NuGet package.
+After adding the reference, configure the membership provider in the silo's Program.cs file as follows:

 IHostBuilder builder = Host.CreateDefaultBuilder(args)